outwatch/outwatch/docs/readme.md

 ## Static Content
 First, we will focus on creating immutable/static content that will not change over time.
 The following examples illustrate to construct and transform HTML/SVG tags, attributes and inline stylesheets.

+**Note:** We created the helpers `showHTMLForDoc` and `docPreview` for showing results in this documentation.
+They are not part of outwatch.

 ### Imports
 ```scala mdoc:js:shared